Prince Harry, Duke of Sussex: Civilian career and investments

 In summer 2019, before announcing their decision to step back in January 2020, Harry and his wife were involved in talks with Jeffrey Katzenberg, the founder of the now-defunct streaming platform Quibi, over a possible role in the service without gaining personal profits, but they eventually decided against joining the project.
 In September 2019, it was reported that the couple had hired New York-based PR firm Sunshine Sachs, which represented them until 2022.
 The couple has also been associated with Adam Lilling's Plus Capital, a venture capital fund designed to connect early stage companies with influencers and investors.
+Between 2019 and 2020, Harry and Meghan contributed to the book Finding Freedom through a third-party source.
+Despite initially denying their involvement with the book, their contributions to the book became apparent during Meghan's court case against Associated Newspapers who were trying to use the book in their defense.

 In June 2020, they signed with the Harry Walker Agency, owned by media company Endeavor, to conduct paid public speaking engagements.
-In September 2020, the Sussexes signed a private commercial deal with Netflix.
+In September 2020, the Sussexes signed a five-year private commercial deal with Netflix.
 In December 2020, the Duke and Duchess signed a multi-year deal with Spotify to produce and host their own programs through their audio producing company, Archewell Audio.
 A holiday special was released by the couple on the service in December 2020.
+In June 2023, Spotify announced they would not proceed with the deal, cancelling Archetypes which had run for a single season of 12 episodes.
 Harry & Meghan, a docuseries about the Sussexes, was produced by Netflix and the couple's Archewell Productions and premiered on 8 December 2022.
 It is directed by Liz Garbus.
 The series received mixed reviews.
+In April 2024, it was announced that Archewell Productions is working with Netflix to produce two new shows – on lifestyle and on polo – for the streaming platform.
+The Polo docuseries was released in December 2024 and was a critical and commercial disappointment.
+In August 2025, Archewell Productions renewed its partnership with Netflix under a multi-year first-look deal, which included plans for other documentary and scripted projects.